| Survey

 found six plants on Horse Island.
 It is encouraging to see

 that, in 1996, the number had grown to 35.
+We found

 a total of 627 different flowering plants, conifers and ferns